- School leavers

 - Internally, we are conducting informational campaigns to increase the awareness of the new degrees and to facilitate the integration of graduates.

 3. Active use and support of Bachelor’s and Master’s courses

-- Bayer offers an extra occupational Bachelor’s course in biology in cooperation with the University of Mainz (since 1997).
-The course is aimed at professionally experienced biologists.
-So far, more than 200 internal and external participants have made use of this qualification.
+- The company offers a part-time course of study, which is accredited as a Bachelor’s degree: a biology degree in cooperation with the University of Mainz (since 1997).
+The degree is geared towards experienced biological laboratory technicians within the company.
+More than 200 internal and external participants have already taken advantage of the opportunity to obtain this qualification.

 Information / Contact